The Securities Litigation Review: Sweden

 i Sources of law

-The Swedish legal framework governing securities has undergone major changes since the beginning of the twenty-first century as a result of increasingly extensive and detailed EU legislation.
-The current legislation in the field of securities law is largely based on EU legislation, the most important being:
+The Swedish legal framework relating to securities has undergone major changes since the beginning of the twenty-first century as a result of increasingly extensive and detailed EU legislation.
+The current legal framework in the field of securities law is largely based on EU directives and regulations.
+The most important sources of law for the current Swedish securities law framework are:

 - the Markets in Financial Instruments Directive (2004/39/EC) (MiFID I);